John Lukic: International career

 By the 1980s Lukic had attracted the attention of the then Yugoslavia side who approached him about playing for them.
 He declined to pursue England selection.

 Though Lukic played for England at youth and under-21 level, he never won a cap for the senior team.
 On 11 December 1990 he was called up to the England "B" squad to play Algeria in Algiers and he kept a clean-sheet in a 0–0 draw against the Algerian top team as he came on as a half-time replacement for Nigel Martyn, who was with Crystal Palace at the time.
 It was to be his last representative appearance.

 Personal life

 Lukic was born in Chesterfield to Yugoslavian parents; an urban legend states that Lukic's mother survived the Munich air disaster while pregnant with him; this is untrue, as the crash happened in February 1958, more than two years before Lukic was born.
 There was a Mrs Lukić on board the plane, who did survive (along with her young daughter) after being saved by Manchester United goalkeeper Harry Gregg.

 Lukic has a son, also called John and also a goalkeeper, who was a youth player at Nottingham Forest until 2005; he signed professional terms with Grimsby Town in June 2005 to act as understudy to Steve Mildenhall for the 2005–06 season.
-However, he was released at the end of the season and briefly signed for Barnsley before disappearing from competitive football.
+However, he was released at the end of the season and briefly signed for Barnsley before withdrawing from competitive football.

 As of 2011, Lukic worked as a freelance goalkeeping coach.